mkenton/hotkeys-to-success/README.md

 - As a user, I want to be able to interact with a lesson (e.g. learn a shortcut, see my keypresses on screen, and see the corresponding action/result as it would appear in VSCode.)
 - As A user, I want to be able to mark a lesson complete.
 - As a user, I want to be able to track my lesson completion.
 (Completed lessons for my user should persist when I log out and log back in).
+- As a user, I want to be able to navigate to a page to play 'Shortcut Arcade' where I am quizzed on keyboard shortcuts am scored on my performance.
+- As a user, I want to be able to view my high scores on 'Shortcut Arcade' and view top scores across all users.

+ *Stretch Goals*

 - As a user, I want to be able to view a discussion board where QoL topics (e.g. productivity/time-saving techniques & configs) are discussed.
 - As a user, I want to be able to view discussion board topics and click into topics where threads are viewed.
 - As a user, I want to be able to create a thread.